mraiser/newbound/README.md

     libflow=true

 **NOTE:** Enabling libflow will execute all *Flow, Python, and Rust code* using the native library.

-That means if your flow code calls commands written in Java, they will fail unless you change the flowlang dependency in Cargo.toml to:
+If your flow code calls commands written in Java, Javascript, or Python they will fail unless you compile with the appropriate feature flag enabled.
+For example, with Java:

-    flowlang = { path = "../../rust/flow", features = ["java_runtime,python_runtime"] }
+    cargo run --bin newboundx --features=java_runtime testflow testflow test_java <<< "{\"a\":\"world\"}"

 In this case, commands written in Java will be executed *in a separate JVM* when called from flow.